Effective Stimulus Propagation in Neural Circuits: Driver Node Selection: Methods

 \subsection{Network Architecture and Topology Modification}

 Neural populations were modeled as undirected stochastic block model (SBM) networks \cite{holland1983stochastic} with two equally sized clusters ($N = 500$ is the total number of neurons, $|V_t| = |V_o| = 250$, where $|V_t|$ and $ |V_o|$ are the sizes of the stimulated $V_t$ and measured $V_o$ populations of neurons).
 The adjacency matrix $A$ was constructed with intra-cluster connection probability $p_{\mathrm{intra}} = 0.15$ and inter-cluster probability $p_{\mathrm{inter}}$ systematically varied from 0.01 to 0.1.
-The signal was applied to neurons within the top 10\%, 15\%, or 20\% centrality percentiles ($p_{\mathrm{input}}$) or to 10–20\% of randomly selected neurons within the cluster $V_t$ (Proxy stimulation strategy and Random baseline).
+The signal was applied to neurons within the top 10\%, 15\%, or 20\% centrality percentiles ($p_{\mathrm{input}}$) or to 10–20\% of randomly selected neurons within the cluster $V_t$.
 To overcome SBM's inherent homogeneity and in order to introduce topological diversity, we implemented a centrality boosting procedure defined by:

-where: \begin{itemize}[leftmargin=*,noitemsep] \item $\beta = 1.5$ (50\% centrality boost) \item $c(u)$ is centrality value of the $u$ vertex \item $S$ is the set of selected driver neurons \item $k_{\mathrm{ext}}(u)$ is the existing inter-cluster degree
+where: \begin{itemize}[leftmargin=*,noitemsep] \item $\beta = 1.5$ (50\% centrality boost); \item $c(u)$ is centrality value of the $u$ vertex; \item $S$ is the set of selected driver neurons; \item $k_{\mathrm{ext}}(u)$ is the existing inter-cluster degree.

 \end{itemize}

 Network density was preserved via compensatory edge removal using the constraint:

 Four distinct control node selection strategies were implemented: